jpmelos/migreat/README.md

 A flexible SQL migration runner.

-Right now, supports only PostgreSQL, as it's still an experiment.
+Right now, supports only PostgreSQL via `psycopg2`, as it's still an experiment.
 Support for any database with a DBAPI implementation is planned.

 ## Install

+`migreat` supports Python 3.7, 3.8, and 3.9.
+Since it currently only supports PostgreSQL via `psycopg2`, it will also be installed.

 ```
 pip install migreat